cocos/cocos-docs/en/index.md

 - [Dark Slash](https://github.com/cocos-creator/tutorial-dark-slash): Original Dark Slash resources authorized by Veewo Games to recreate Dark Slash in Cocos Creator as a demo.
 - [i18n Multi-language demo](https://github.com/nantas/demo-i18n)

-**Attention**, these projects will be updated with the version from time to time.
-Their default branch on GitHub is master, which corresponds to the most recent Cocos Creator version.
-If you are still using an older version of Cocos Creator, these projects may not be open, try switching to the same named branch as the old version.
+**Attention**: these projects are updated irregularly with the version, Their default branch on the GitHub is master, which is typically the latest version of Cocos Creator.
+If you are still using the old version of Cocos Creator, these projects may not open, and you can try to switch to the same named branch as the old version.